Volkswagen Amarok review

 Our choice: Amarok 2.0 TDI 4MOTION Highline

 The VW Amarok is big.
 It's over 5.2 metres long, and there's no disguising its bulk.
 So instead VW have gone bold with the design.
 Squared-off, flared wheelarches, and VW's latest family look give it presence, while top-spec Trendline models get big alloy wheels and chrome for the rear bumper and rollbars.
-Inside, the Amarok is still fairly utilitarian, but the design is simple and will be familiar to anyone who has driven a recent VW.
+Inside, the Amarok is still fairly utilitarian, but the design is simple, logically laid out and will be familiar to anyone who has driven a recent VW.
+And while some of the plastics are a little low rent, the quality is leagues ahead of its pick-up rivals.

 The VW Amarok was developed from scratch, but the 2.0-litre diesel is used elsewhere in the VW range, so should prove reliable.
 Variable service intervals will come around depending on how hard you use the Amarok, and servicing is carried out by VW's commercial vehicle network.
 The Amarok comes with driver, passenger and side airbags, stability control, hill descent control and hill hold assist.
 Drive modes are selectable electronically, and the stability control system can prevent a towed trailer from getting out of control.